-Under the Investment Company Act of 1940, as amended (the "1940 Act"), the Fund is not permitted to issue new Preferred Shares unless, immediately after such issuance, the value of the Fund's total assets, less the Fund's liabilities and indebtedness not represented by senior securities, is at least 200% of the liquidation value of any outstanding Preferred Shares plus the aggregate amount of any senior securities of the Fund representing indebtedness (i.e., such liquidation value plus the aggregate amount of senior securities representing indebtedness may not exceed 50% of the Fund's total assets, less the Fund's liabilities and indebtedness not represented by senior securities).
-In addition, the Fund is not permitted to declare any cash dividend or other distribution on its

-Common Shares unless, at the time of such declaration, the value of the Fund's total assets, less the Fund's liabilities and indebtedness not represented by senior securities, satisfies the above-referenced 200% coverage requirement.
+Under the 1940 Act, the Fund is not permitted to issue new Preferred Shares unless, immediately after such issuance, the value of the Fund's total assets, less the Fund's liabilities and indebtedness not represented by senior securities, is at least 200% of the liquidation value of any outstanding Preferred Shares plus the aggregate amount of any senior securities of the Fund representing indebtedness (i.e., such liquidation value plus the aggregate amount of senior securities representing indebtedness may not exceed 50% of the Fund's total assets, less the Fund's liabilities and indebtedness not represented by senior securities).
+In addition, the Fund is not permitted to declare any cash dividend or other distribution on its Common Shares unless, at the time of such declaration, the value of the Fund's total assets, less the Fund's liabilities and indebtedness not represented by senior securities, satisfies the above-referenced 200% coverage requirement.